DoraDS/Hotel-reviews/README.md

 (1) Sentiment analysis - analysis of the user satisfaction based on the review (2) Competitive analysis - compare the outcome of sentiment analysis based on location (based on latitude and longitude)

-# postgresql - data integrity
+# postgresql
-Importing the dataset into a postgresql database system Key points:
+Importing the dataset into a postgresql database system and ensuring data integrity Key points:
 (1) setting primary keys
 (2) setting correct datatypes